Chrono-Tech/middleware-check-bot/README.md

 | name | description|
 | ------ | ------ |
-| WAVES | String of 6 variables for blockhain waves, split by comma: addrFrom, addrTo, amount, serviceName, rabbitUri, restPort
+| WAVES | String of 6 variables for blockhain waves, split by comma: addrFrom, addrTo, amount, serviceName, rabbitUri, restPort, assetName, assetAmount, assetAccount
-| NEM | String of 6 variables for nem waves, split by comma: addrFrom, addrTo, amount, serviceName, rabbitUri, restPort
+| NEM | String of 6 variables for nem waves, split by comma: addrFrom, addrTo, amount, serviceName, rabbitUri, restPort, mosaicName, mosaicAmount, mosaicAccount
 | BITCOIN | String of 6 variables for bitcoin waves, split by comma: addrFrom, addrTo, amount, serviceName, rabbitUri, restPort
-| ETH | String of 6 variables for eth waves, split by comma: addrFrom, addrTo, amount, serviceName, rabbitUri, restPort
+| ETH | String of 6 variables for eth waves, split by comma: addrFrom, addrTo, amount, serviceName, rabbitUri, restPort, erc20Name, erc20Amount, erc20Account
 | SIGN_URL | url for signing transaction
 | SLACK_TOKEN |  An access token (from your Slack app or custom integration - xoxp, xoxb, or xoxa)
 | SLACK_CONVERSATION | This argument can be a channel ID, a DM ID, a MPDM ID, or a group ID